tutek1/DTLabs/03_Platformer2D/lab03.md

 ### CollisionShape2D setup
-In a similar way, as in 3D, let's setup the shape of the `CollisionShape2D` node. **Select** the `CollisionShape2D` node of the player and set it up similarly to this:
+Similarly as in 3D, let's set up the shape of the `CollisionShape2D` node. **Select** the `CollisionShape2D` node of the player and set it up like this:

 ![](img/CollisionShape2D.png)

 > aside positive
 > It is good to be as precise as possible.
-However, sometimes it is better to make the CollisionShape/hitbox a bit smaller to make the game feel more fair.
+However, sometimes it is better to make the CollisionShape/hitbox a bit smaller to make the game feel more fair to the player.

 ### Camera setup